p0bs/PremPredict/README.md

 #> [1] 652   9
 ```

-Note that we want to look back across this season (so far) and last.
+Note that we want to look back across this season (so far) and its
+predecessor.

 ``` r
 game_latest <- calc_game_latest(results = results_combined)